Monastery of Saint John in the Wilderness

-The Monastery of Saint John in the Wilderness is a Catholic monastery built next to a spring on a wooded slope just north of Even Sapir, and across the valley from Sataf.
-It is located a short distance from Ein Karem, the traditional birthplace of Saint John the Baptist, and south of Jerusalem, Israel.
+The Monastery of Saint John in the Wilderness is a Franciscan Catholic monastery built next to a spring on a wooded slope just north of Even Sapir, Israel, and across the valley from Sataf.
+It is located a short distance from Ein Karem, the traditional birthplace of Saint John the Baptist, and south of Jerusalem.
 It is also known as Saint John in the Desert or the Desert of Saint John.
 The convent is the property of the Franciscan Custody of the Holy Land.

 Significance

 The monastery commemorates the "wilderness" in which St. John the Baptist lived as an orphaned child and throughout the years which prepared him for public ministry.
 According to tradition, John was born some 3 km away in Ein Karem, and Luke tells us that John "grew and became strong in spirit; and he lived in the desert until he appeared publicly to Israel".

 Description

 The monastery has a church and is built next to the grotto in which St John is said to have lived, which now functions as a chapel.
-The monastery also contains the spring known in Arabic as ‘Ain el-Habis, “spring of the hermit", and the tomb of Elizabeth, St John's mother.
+The monastery also contains the spring known in Arabic as ‘Ain el-Habis, 'spring of the hermit', and the tomb of Elizabeth, St John's mother.